Zutchey/FedoraPostInstallScript/README.md

 ## Linux App Store
 - **Bazaar** (Recommended For New Linux Users)
-- Only Flatpaks Will Show Up Here, **Steam Will Not Show Up As Downloaded**
+- Only Flatpaks Will Show Up Here, Native Will Not

 ---